TMJ Treatment Ballwin, MO

 Core Components of TMD Treatment in Ballwin, MO

-Our TMD treatment plans in Ballwin, MO often include a blend of therapeutic techniques and exercises tailored to each patient’s specific needs.
+We create TMD treatment plans in Ballwin, MO that frequently incorporate a mix of therapeutic techniques and personalized exercises.
 The treatment plan can include:

 • Manual Therapy: Specialized manual techniques that work to decrease tension and increase joint mobility, alleviating jaw pain and stiffness.